melkamu12/MyPortfoliodesktop/README.md

 # 📖 [Portfolio ] <a name="about-project"></a>

-> This is desktop version ofmy Portfolio website built with HTML, CSS, and Javascript technology.
-This website will keeps track of all the projects what I will worked on.
+> This is desktop version of my Portfolio website built with HTML and CSS technology.
+This website will keeps track of all the projects what I will worked on and forms any person who wants to contact me.

 **[Portfilio]** portfilio project